usmanahmad11/CODELAB-1/Chapter 2- Variables & Comments/Exercises/README.md

 ## Exercise 1: Variables:ballot_box_with_check:

-Type out the code below and add the correct data types to complete the variables

 Assign a message to a variable, and print that message.
 Then change the value of the variable to a new message, and print the new